USF-HII/usf-hii.github.io/pages/hii-rc/sinfo.md

 ### sinfo ([Manual](http://slurm.schedmd.com/sinfo.html))

-`sinfo` reports the state of a Slurm partition its compute nodes.
+`sinfo` reports the state of a Slurm partition and its compute nodes.

 ---